alexdoub/Challenges/README.md

 	"Given an array with extra space and a 2nd array, merge the 2nd into the first and sort the values, excluding the padding."
 	Sort.
 Since array#1 has padding, all copying and sorting must only go until m+n-1.
 **QuickSort** - https://www.geeksforgeeks.org/quick-sort/
 	Make recursive sort function.
 If low < high, get adjusted partition index and call sort on the left & right sides.
 When getting adjusted partition index, choose a pivot (last element) and a smallIndex (start).
 Loop up to the pivot index, if any element was smaller than the pivot then swap it with the smallIndex & ++ it (this puts items smaller than the pivot to the left of the partition).
-Swap smallIndex with highIndex & return that as the pivot point.
+Finally swap the pivot with the small index, making it separate the left & right sides.
 	To reiterate, partition splits the array according to the pivot and returns the index of the split.

 # Strategy Categories